-Getting Started as a Locum
+Getting Started as a Locum in 2023

 Whether you're starting to think about the possibility of locum work for the first time, or are actively looking to get started, there's a lot of uncertainty involved if you've never done it before.
 Don't worry, it's not as daunting as it seems.

 To make this process easier for you, this article will help you get to grips with everything you need to know when you're getting started as a locum.
 We'll cover what we call “the locum mindset” which you'll need to thrive while working as a locum, and explain the main tasks you’ll need to work through before you start.

 If you’re still unsure about whether locuming is right for you at this stage, we recommend first checking out our article, Is Locuming Right for You?